keelalopez/capstone/README.md

 After cloning repo, run front end and server to test functionality.

-- npm start --prefix client
-- rails s
+rails s: run the backend on http://localhost:3000 npm start --prefix client: run the frontend on http://localhost:4000

 ## How to Use